Physician Assistant Degrees and Careers

 Discover what a physician assistant does, learn what education you’ll need and see what career options are available.

 What you’ll do: As a physician assistant, you’ll perform the same functions as a doctor, handling all but the most complex cases.
 Your typical duties will include taking medical histories, examining and treating patients, ordering and analyzing lab tests and x-rays, prescribing medication and treating minor injuries.
 You may act as a primary health care provider who works with physicians on a referral or consultation basis.

 Where you’ll work: Over half of all physician assistants work in primary care medicine.
 You’ll work in private practice offices or clinics, hospitals, public health clinics, schools, prisons, or home health care agencies.

-Degree you’ll need to practice: Bachelor’s degree
+Degree you’ll need to practice: Master’s degree

 Median annual salary: $101,480*